Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all: Introduction

 Let $\Sigma$ be a model set and $f$ a candidate as a regularizer.
 We can follow these steps to get a potential low complexity compressed sensing result : \begin{enumerate} \item Calculate (or bound) $\delta_\Sigma(f)$ and $C_\Sigma(f,\delta)$. \item Construct a dimension-reducing matrix $\mM$ satisfying the desired RIP on $\Sigma-\Sigma$, e.g., by applying techniques from \cite{Dirksen_2014} and \cite{Puy_2015} involving random subgaussian matrices. \item Apply Theorem~\ref{th:robust_RIP_eucl} to conclude that regularization with $f$ leads to stable recovery of vectors from $\Sigma$ from their noisy low-dimensional linear measurements with $\mM$. \end{enumerate} This framework is illustrated on a few examples. \begin{itemize} \item {\bf Block Structured Sparsity in Infinite dimension.} We use our theorems in Section~\ref{sec:structured_sparsity} to give uniform recovery results under RIP conditions for the set $\Sigma$ of block group sparse vectors, using regularization with structured sparsity inducing norms (group norms, without overlap between groups).

-In a finite dimensional setting, Ayaz et al. \cite{Ayaz_2014} established uniform recovery guarantees for compressed sensing of such structured sparse vectors under a RIP hypothesis.
-In this case, the regularizer is a mixed $\ell^1-\ell^2$ norm (group norm).
-Given any matrix $M$ with a RIP constant $\delta <\sqrt{2}-1$ for vectors in $\Sigma - \Sigma$, this regularizer is recovers vectors from $\Sigma$.
+In a finite-dimensional setting, Ayaz et al. \cite{Ayaz_2014} established uniform recovery guarantees for compressed sensing of such structured sparse vectors under a RIP hypothesis.
+In this case, the regularizer is a mixed $\ell^1-\ell^2$ norm (also called group norm, it can be interpreted as an atomic norm, see Section~\ref{sec:atomic_norm_ex}).
+Given any matrix $M$ with a RIP constant $\delta <\sqrt{2}-1$ for vectors in $\Sigma - \Sigma$, this regularizer recovers vectors from $\Sigma$.

-Adcock and Hansen~\cite{Adcock_2012} propose a generalized sampling strategy to recover (structured) sparse signals in an infinite dimensional setting.
+Adcock and Hansen~\cite{Adcock_2012} propose a generalized sampling strategy to recover (structured) sparse signals in an infinite-dimensional setting.
 This setting is important to model the acquisition of analog signals, e.g. in magnetic resonance imaging (MRI).
+Bastounis et al.~\cite{Bastounis_2015} showed that the RIP constant must necessarily depend on the ratio of sparsity in each block and the number of blocks for the $\ell^1$ norm and block sparsity.

-With our new general framework: \begin{itemize} \item we improve the RIP constant on group sparse vectors of Ayaz et al. \cite{Ayaz_2014} to the sharp $\frac{1}{\sqrt{2}}$; \item we generalize the results of \cite{Ayaz_2014} to (non-overlapping) group norms and block sparsity in an {\em infinite dimensional context} which encompasses the generalized sampling of Adcock and Hansen; \item we exhibit a particular weighting of the group norm that removes the dependency of admissible RIP constant on the ratio of sparsity between blocks (which was showed to be necessary for the $\ell^1$ norm and block sparsity in \cite{Bastounis_2015}). \end{itemize} \item {\bf Other models and regularizers} In Section~\ref{sec:other_ex}, we show how some other classical examples can be handled by this framework (including {\em low rank matrix recovery}, where our results match the sharp RIP results of Cai and Zhang \cite{Cai_2014} on which they are built).
+With our new general framework: \begin{itemize} \item we improve the RIP constant on group sparse vectors of Ayaz et al. \cite{Ayaz_2014} to the sharp $\frac{1}{\sqrt{2}}$; \item we generalize the results of \cite{Ayaz_2014} to (non-overlapping) group norms and block sparsity in an {\em infinite-dimensional context} which encompasses the generalized sampling of Adcock and Hansen; \item we exhibit a particular weighting of the group norm that removes the dependency of admissible RIP constant on the ratio of sparsity between blocks. \end{itemize} \item {\bf Other models and regularizers} In Section~\ref{sec:other_ex}, we show how some other classical examples can be handled by this framework (including {\em low rank matrix recovery}, where our results match the sharp RIP results of Cai and Zhang \cite{Cai_2014} on which they are built).